ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 As far as formatting goes, I need to rewrite the function I wrote to make these plots in order to put at least three on a single line.
 Otherwise, all of these plots are going to take up way more space than necessary.

+#### February 28th

+Fixed time series plot function.
+Was having an issue generating a good key for my plots.
+Feeding function a list which varied in length and order meant that getting the category labels in a key was difficult, but using a map instead fixed this.

+Spoke with tutor about feature extraction stuff and looked at my plots and have noticed some patterns.
+Seizure data has more variability to it and has max and min points at seemingly consistent time intervals, so that is the sort of thing that could be used for building features from the EEG data.
+Cross category correlations could also be useful.
+Electrode location abnormalities like the prefrontal abnormalities in the 'other' data could be useful.
+This could be found by taking the column correlations within category types.
+So, most of the data seems to show pretty consistent activity across columns within activity types.
+However, the 'other' EEG I plotted showed abnormal data at Fp1 and Fp2.
+This might be a trend for the 'other' data.
+Whether it happens due to error in the way results were recorded and that leads to an 'other' vote because experts can't identify the activity type with incorrect data at multiple electrodes, or this 'other' activity just is consistently different at specific electrodes.
+In both cases, that could be useful information for building features.

+The ultimate goal here is to generate predictions of the activity type for the test EEG in probabilities.
+So, assigning it a probability of being lrda, grda, lpd, gpd, seizure, or other.

+Today, I'm going to do more looking at EEG feature extraction material.
+Found some stuff on wavelet analysis which may make the spectrogram data useful to me.
+Still considering not bothering with it because it's difficult to know how best to treat it.
+Also saw methods for building statistical features like taking the mean of the raw signal and the standard deviation of the raw signal as features.
+This is the sort of thing that may be useful.
+It could even get more specific by looking at these numbers over specific time intervals since the seizure data at least seems to have patterns of max and min points.
+These are the sorts of things I'll be looking at over the next few days.